Multigrid method: Algorithm

 There are many choices of multigrid methods with varying trade-offs between speed of solving a single iteration and the rate of convergence with said iteration.
 The 3 main types are V-Cycle, F-Cycle, and W-Cycle.
+These differ in which and how many coarse-grain cycles are performed per fine iteration.
+The V-Cycle algorithm executes one coarse-grain V-Cycle.
+F-Cycle does a coarse-grain V-Cycle followed by a coarse-grain F-Cycle, while each W-Cycle performs two coarse-grain W-Cycles per iteration.
 For a discrete 2D problem, F-Cycle takes 83% more time to compute than a V-Cycle iteration while a W-Cycle iteration takes 125% more.
 If the problem is set up in a 3D domain, then a F-Cycle iteration and a W-Cycle iteration take about 64% and 75% more time respectively than a V-Cycle iteration ignoring overheads.
 Typically, W-Cycle produces similar convergence to F-Cycle.
 However, in cases of convection-diffusion problems with high Péclet numbers, W-Cycle can show superiority in its rate of convergence per iteration over F-Cycle.
 The choice of smoothing operators are extremely diverse as they include Krylov subspace methods and can be preconditioned.

 Any geometric multigrid cycle iteration is performed on a hierarchy of grids and hence it can be coded using recursion.
 Since the function calls itself with smaller sized (coarser) parameters, the coarsest grid is where the recursion stops.
 In cases where the system has a high condition number, the correction procedure is modified such that only a fraction of the prolongated coarser grid solution is added onto the finer grid.